DrBinZhu/16S_pipeline/README.md

-# Automatic analysis on 16s rRNA sequencing data
+# Automatic analysis on 16s rRNA sequencing data edited by Dr. Bin Zhu at VCU.

 # Please see the example files and modify the formate of your input.
 # Please change the names to the input files to 'reads_table.csv' and 'metadata.csv'.